yevster/weblogic-on-azure/simple/README.md

    * Toggle "Disable SSL connection enforcement" to "off".
    * Hit Save.

-Please save aside the configuration strings so you can reference them when installing WebLogic on Azure

 ### Connect WebLogic to the PostgreSQL Server

 We will be using the same fully managed PostgreSQL we configured in the [local demo](../javaee/README.md).
 Please make sure to obtain the configuration strings from when you executed that part of the demo.